Jesse DuMond: Work

 Starting with his Ph.D. dissertation, DuMond became famous for investigating the line broadening in the Compton effect due to the speed distribution of the electrons in the atom.
 To this end, he developed a new type of X-ray spectrometer with several crystals and also had the original idea for X-ray spectrometers with curved crystal surfaces.
-Characteristically, he built his measuring equipment himself, often demonstrating great mechanical skill.
-Later he dealt with the precise determination of fundamental physical constants, such as Planck's constant and the electron charge.
+Characteristically, he built his measuring equipment himself, often demonstrating great mechanical and geometrical skill.
+Later he dealt with the precise determination of fundamental physical constants, such as the Planck constant and the electron charge.
 He found a discrepancy in the value of the electron charge between the value that Millikan had measured with his oil drop experiment and the value from X-ray diffraction experiments.
 Millikan then checked his old experiment and corrected its result.
 (The viscosity of the air affected the answer.
 Millikan assigned a student to measure it.)
 With E. Richard Cohen, DuMond published regular review reports on the status of the determination of the fundamental physical constants.
 DuMond also developed a gamma-ray spectrometer, finished only after World War II, with which he then pursued nuclear spectroscopy.

-During the World War II DuMond worked on rocket technology, the construction of an aerial camera, and the demagnetization of ships as a measure against magnetic mines.
+During World War II DuMond worked on rocket technology, the construction of an aerial camera, and the demagnetization of ships as a measure against magnetic mines.

 Personal life

-DuMond was married twice and had two surviving daughters from his first marriage, to Blanche Irène née Gaebel.
+DuMond was married twice and had two surviving daughters from his first marriage, to Blanche Irène, née Gaebel.
 Daughter Adèle Irène, née DuMond, married physicist Wolfgang Panofsky, who was DuMond's Ph.D. student while the other daughter Andrée Désirée married physicist Richard Wilson.
-A son Andre Francois (1922-1926) died young.
+A son, André Francois (1922-1926), died young.
 Following a divorce in 1942, he married Louise M. Baillet in 1944.
 DuMond was a humanist and a prolific correspondent, and he published a two-volume autobiography in 1972.